usf-cs272-fall2021/usf-cs272-fall2021.github.io/_general/learning-git-and-github.md

 You can see the [instructor's profile page](https://github.com/sjengle) for an example.
 When done with this class, you'll be able to show off your Github profile to potential employers.

-If you are unfamiliar with `git` and GitHub, I recommend watching this workshop put together by two CS 212 teacher assistants:
+If you are unfamiliar with `git` and GitHub, I recommend watching this workshop put together by two past CS 272 teacher assistants:

 - [Git 101 Workshop, Part 1](https://www.cs.usfca.edu/~tutoring/git_workshop_part_1.mp4)
 - [Git 101 Workshop, Part 2](https://www.cs.usfca.edu/~tutoring/git_workshop_part_2.mp4)